dojo/docs/util/doctools/viewer.rst

 Get the viewer code
 ===================

 We're going to get a copy of the code behind dojotoolkit.org/api and customize that lightly to create our own API viewer.
 Lets start by getting an export.
-In your terminal/shell/cmd-prompt, move into your 'api' directory, and type:
+In your terminal/shell/cmd-prompt, move into your web root directory, and type:

 .. code-block :: php
   :linenos:

   svn export http://svn.dojotoolkit.org/website/trunk/api api

-That should create the 'api' sub-directory, and fill it with a load of php file and other assets.
+That should create the 'api' sub-directory, and fill it with a load of php files and other assets.
 Note, we're doing an export here, not a checkout, so its divorced from the SVN copy.
 That means its yours to change, but if you prefer you can use svn checkout for those parts you want to be able to update with any changes from the remote repository.

 ====================
 Configure the Viewer